 Among the many many notable performers were Bianca del Rio, Sherry Vine, Lypsinka, Alaska Thunderfuck, Willam, Jinkx Monsoon, Sharon Needles, Peppermint, Pixie Aventurra, Marti Gold Cummings, Tina Burner, Latrice Royale, Scarlet Envy, Amanda Lepore, Jackie Beat, Alex Newell, Bob the Drag Queen, Heklina, Dina Martina, Jada Valenciaga, Kevin Aviance, Linda Simpson, Shequida Hall, and more.

-The acts ranged from lip synching, to ballroom dance, to a drum core, to live opera, to performance art, to house music dancing, to poetry readings–there was something for everyone.
-Throughout the show Lady Bunny (who changed outfits and wigs almost 10 times) and Bianca del Rio acted as hosts, with Neil Patrick Harris and his family shooting wig canons into the audience.
+The acts ranged from lip-synching to ballroom dance, to a drum core, to live opera, to performance art, to house music dancing, to poetry readings–there was something for everyone.
+Throughout the show, Lady Bunny (who changed outfits and wigs almost ten times) and Bianca del Rio acted as hosts, with Neil Patrick Harris and his family shooting wig canons into the audience.
 Neil Patrick Harris and Lena Hall also performed a medley from “Hedwig and the Angry Inch.”